TiagoGrosso/instagram-graph-api-lib/README.md

 [...]
 ```

+### Publishing media

+Publishing Media through the Instagram Graph API, and conversely through this lib, follows these steps:

+1. Create an IG Container object (through the `PostPagePhotoMediaRequest` or the `PostPageVideoMediaRequest`).
+2. Wait for the IG Container status to move to `FINISHED` (check the status through the `GetContainerRequest`).
+3. Publish the IG Container (through the `PostPublishMediaRequest`).

+For more info on this flow, refer to the [Content Publishing documentation](https://developers.facebook.com/docs/instagram-api/guides/content-publishing).

 ### Other request options

-You can give paging and range options to the requests, as supported by certain resources on the Instagram Graph API. (check the [reference documentation](<(https://developers.facebook.com/docs/instagram-api/reference/)>) to see which ones do).
+You can give paging and range options to the requests, as supported by certain resources on the Instagram Graph API. (check the [reference documentation](https://developers.facebook.com/docs/instagram-api/reference/) to see which ones do).
 For example, the Get Page Media request supports paging, here's a naive example of how to use:

 ```typescript
 import { GetPageMediaRequest, GetPageMediaResponse, PageOption } from 'instagram-graph-api';